yash-dk/Mesh-RenameBot/readme.md

 `/queue` - Gives the state of your rename and the load on bot.

 # For VPS Deploy
-- Install ffmpeg an python.
+- Install ffmpeg and python.
 - Run the bot using `python3 -m MeshRenameBot` or `python -m MeshRenameBot`

 # Credits